Tooth fillings and everything you need to know

 Nowadays, there are many different materials used to fill teeth.
 Depending on your personal conditions and esthetics, you can pick the most suitable filler material for you.

-Porcelain fillings: Beside being similar to natural teeth color, porcelain is more resistant to stains and corrosion than composite materials.
+- Porcelain fillings: Besides being similar to natural teeth color, porcelain is more resistant to stains and corrosion than composite materials.
 Using this material to get a tooth filling can obtain the best results in treating molar problems.

-Gold fillings: Gold gives it a luxurious look and slowly affected than other materials.
+- Gold fillings: Gold gives it a luxurious look and slowly affected than other materials.
 However, gold fillings are usually more expensive than other materials.
-You will also need to visit the dentist’s twice to complete this filling procedure.
+You will also need to visit the dentist twice to complete this filling procedure.

 Process of a tooth filling